John Knox (British Army officer): Quebec

 In the spring of 1759, the 43rd were sent to join General Wolfe's troops for the assault on Quebec.
 Serving under James Murray, Knox was present at the Battle of the Plains of Abraham.
 While surveying the Montmorency Falls on 24 August Knox's journal records how he narrowly avoided being shot when a French soldier's musket misfired.
 By September, Wolfe was desperate to bring the siege to a conclusion.
 He called a meeting of his brigadiers and an amphibious assault on the Anse du Foulon was decided upon.
 Here a narrow pathway provided access to the Plains of Abraham.
 The landing took place on the night of the 12th-13th.
-A French-speaking officer named Donald MacDonald fooled the sentry guarding the track, and by morning ten battalions of British troops had formed up on the Plains of Abraham.
+A French-speaking officer, (perhaps Donald MacDonald), fooled the sentry guarding the track, and by morning ten battalions of British troops had formed up on the Plains of Abraham.
 Knox's regiment was at the centre with the 47th, with orders not to fire until the enemy were within 40 paces.
 Knox noted how the French released their first full volley at some 136 yards but the enemy's fire was met with "...the greatest intrepidity and firmness".
 When the British finally returned fire, Knox describes how they did so with "great calmness" and how the resulting discharge was as close and heavy as any performed.
 This short-range volley was one of the most destructive in military history.
 A second volley was fired and then the British army charged.
 The French were routed and the city surrendered five days later.